tsnellgrove/dark_castle3/doc/to_do.md

 *** interactive object ideas ***

+IDEA: perhaps part of control_panel purpose is to isolate description of switch elements from main room inventory?

 IDEA: keep all the smarts in machine; lever only knows if it's up or down